NO FEES UNTIL WE WIN

 What is covered under your property damage claim is dependent on your insurance policy and state laws.
-For professional advice regarding property damage, call the experienced car accident attorneys at West Coast Trial Lawyers to get a free consultation about your rights.
+For professional advice regarding property damage, please contact our 24/7 legal team by calling 213-927-3700 or filling out our quick contact form.

 Property damage and personal injury are considered separate issues.
 Property damage refers to the destruction of a personal estate by means of another’s negligence or voluntary behavior.